-As an educator in a field I love, I seek to challenge students of sociology to see anew the relationships, experiences, and layers of social contexts that have influenced them and others.
-I see great value in having sociology students grapple with how theoretical arguments, robust forms of data, and diverse methodologies are and can be utilized by sociologists to gain new and often unsettling knowledge about macro-level structures and patterns in society, and about human experiences and meanings.
-Equally, I see great value in encouraging impassioned, systematic and critical curiosity about social worlds on local, national and global scales, and about the social diversity and social inequality that make our subject matter so fascinating and so challenging.
-Key skills required and developed within sociology include critical thinking, solid writing, analysis, communication, and application of knowledge through research and community engagement.
+I challenge students of sociology to see anew the relationships, experiences, and layers of social contexts that influence them and others.
+I see great value in having sociology students grapple with how theoretical arguments, robust forms of data, and diverse methodologies can be utilized by sociologists to gain new and often unsettling knowledge about social forces in society, and about meanings of human experiences.
+I encourage passionate, systematic and critical curiosity about social worlds on local, national and global scales.
+Social diversity and social inequality make our subject matter in sociology both fascinating and important.
+Key skills required and developed by students of sociology include critical thinking, solid writing, data analysis and interpretation, communication, and application of knowledge through research and community engagement.

 “The fascination of sociology lies in the fact that its perspective makes us see in a new light the very world in which we have lived all our lives.”

 - Carolina Population Center, University of North Carolina, Postdoctoral Scholar, October, 2009 – August 2010